idealparable/BibleQ/HowToRead.md

 [Table of Contents](#table-of-contents) | [Chapter List](#book-1-genesis) | [This Chapter's Observation Headers List](#genesis-2)
 ##### 1(Genesis).2:7-9 Dust, Breath, Soul, East, Eden, Put, Orchard/Arboretum, Pleasant-sight -> Good Food, Trees of Life and (Death)

-[/7 Yahweh God formed man from the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
+<blockquote><span class="bbq">/7 Yahweh God formed man from the dust of the ground, and breathed into his nostrils the breath of life; and man became a living soul.
 8 Yahweh God planted a garden eastward, in Eden, and there he put the man whom he had formed.
-9 Out of the ground Yahweh God made every tree to grow that is pleasant to the sight, and good for food, including the tree of life in the middle of the garden and the tree of the knowledge of good and evil./]
+9 Out of the ground Yahweh God made every tree to grow that is pleasant to the sight, and good for food, including the tree of life in the middle of the garden and the tree of the knowledge of good and evil./</span></blockquote>

 This section is a great example of why I say this is such a rich section of Scripture.
 There's so much here that even quoting a few short verses makes it difficult to write a concise header for it.
 I could have split but I'm trying for less total sections now.